Lab 11 - Implement Monitoring

 Note: If you delete the virtual machine before the alert rule deploys, the alert rule might not be triggered.

-4. Check the box for Apply force delete.
-Enter delete to confirm and then select Delete.
+Check the box for Apply force delete.
+Check the box at the bottom confirming that you want the resources to be deleted and select Delete.

 Note: It can take a few minutes for the alert email to be sent and for the alerts to be updated in the portal.
 If you don’t want to wait, continue to the next task and then return.